Lighting a medieval & georgian country house

 Discreet layered lighting delivers a sympathetic lighting scheme for this medieval and georgian gem.
 Bespoke lighting for the owners’ remarkable art collection is an important element of the design.

 All artwork benefits from sympathetic lighting, but great artwork deserves something truly special.
-Lighting artwork is a skill and we use a variety of different technologies and lighting design techniques to deliver wholly bespoke lighting for fine art collections and individual treasures.
+Lighting artwork is a specialist area and we use a variety of different technologies and lighting design techniques to deliver wholly bespoke lighting for fine art collections and individual treasures.

 There is no single ‘best’ way of lighting art: the most appropriate route depends on the type of art (its style and medium), size of the artwork, its setting, and the fixing points available for the light fittings.
 There are also considerations around how often the artwork changes, and of course how much light is needed and/or is desirable.